RUB-SysSec/loki/README.md

 Loki is an academic obfuscator prototype developed to showcase novel VM handler hardening techniques.

-It is based on our paper:
+It is based on our [paper published at Usenix Security '22 (link)](https://www.usenix.org/conference/usenixsecurity22/presentation/schloegel):

 ```
 @inproceedings{schloegel2022loki,